Level Change Cues

 Overview

-Often you will have a sound cue that starts at a fairly high level (volume) and then is to drop to a lower level below dialog.
+Often you will have a sound cue that starts at a fairly high level and then is to drop to a lower level below dialog.
 This can be done by riding the fader on the sound desk, but sometimes you may want to apply this fade from the computer.
 One example of this is where you have two sound cues running simultaneously, and you want to fade only one of them.
 You can achieve this by use of a Level Change Cue.
 With the Level Change Cue you nominate the cue or sub-cue whose level you want to change, the required new level and/or pan settings for each devices, and the time over which the change is to occur.
 The new level may be lower or higher than the current level.

 Level Change Cues also enable you to change the Playback Rate, Tempo or Pitch if the nominated cue or sub-cue is an Audio File Cue.
 See Change Playback Rate, Tempo or Pitch via Level Change Cue for details.

-SCS also allows you to have more than one Level Change Cue for any nominated cue or sub-cue.
+You can have more than one Level Change Cue for any nominated cue or sub-cue.
 So after dropping the level of a cue during dialog you could have another Level Change Cue to increase the level again, and maybe to pan the sound to one side.

 Note: See also Level Envelope for details on how to setup a level envelope within an Audio File cue.